nathanenglehart/nathanenglehart.github.io/index.md

 My name is Nathan Englehart (he/him/his).
 I am from Toledo, Ohio and recently graduated from <a style="color: #f56a6a !important" href="https://www.oberlin.edu/">Oberlin College</a> in May 2023 where I completed a Bachelor of Arts degree with three majors in mathematics, history, and East Asian studies.
 <br>
 <br>
-Currently I am working remotely from Santa Barbara, CA at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a> in the data analytics and modeling department where I am involved with several projects in litigation support and MBS report classification.
+Currently I am working remotely from Santa Barbara, CA at the <a style="color: #f56a6a !important" href="https://oakleaf.com/">Oakleaf group</a>.
+As a junior financial engineer in the data analytics and modeling department, I am involved with several projects in litigation support and MBS report classification.
 <br>
 <br>
 I am concurrently co-authoring a conference paper which uses the Alloy specification language to build a model of Michigan statutory expungement law.
 Such statutory laws are notoriously complex and we argue that models such as ours may alleviate inherent confusion and reveal "black swan" scenarios.
-A draft of the paper is available <a style="color: #f56a6a !important" href="https://nathanenglehart.github.io/files/ACM_CS___Law_2024-1.pdf">here</a>.
 <br>
 <br>
 I am also collaborating on another conference paper which uses text as data methods to analyze press coverage of female candidates using the 2018 Ohio midterm elections as a case study.
-A draft of this paper is available on request.

 <h3 class="small_title">Contact Me</h3>